gulp-flow/gulp-flow/README.md

 `gulp-flow` use the [envlist](https://github.com/Nicolab/envlist) module to finely manage and consolidate the environments.

-See [envlist](https://github.com/Nicolab/envlist) for more details.
+See [envlist](https://github.com/Nicolab/envlist) module for more details.

 ```sh
 gulp --type=dev